Minee-Liane-Choi/MineeChoiLab/contact/index.md

 # {% include icon.html icon="fa-regular fa-envelope" %}Contact

-Our lab is part of the Department of Brain and Cognitive Sciences at KAIST.
-We are located at buidling N5
+Our lab is part of the Department of Brain and Cognitive Sciences (BCS) at KAIST.
+We are located at Building N5, 291 Daehak-ro, Yuseong-gu, Daejeon, South Korea.

 {%
   include button.html